Skip to main content

 Fortunately there are a number of plant based and more natural cleaners available.

 Most of these cleaners come in plastic bottles and most people now acknowledge that we need to reduce the use of single use plastic bottles and reuse them.
-Most companies are now making moves to do this with either recycled plastic content, concentrates, refills no plastic packaging at all or even no packaging.
+Most companies are now making moves to do this with either recycled plastic content, concentrates, refills, no plastic packaging, or even no packaging at all.

-You can make your own from simpler products such as white vinegar, soda crystals and citric acid can help with most cleaning jobs around the home.
+You can also make your own cleaners from simpler products such as white vinegar, soda crystals and citric acid to deal with most cleaning jobs around the home.

 Animal testing and cruelty-free cleaning products

-In October 2015, the UK Government banned the testing of ‘finished’ household products on animals and introduced a ‘qualified ban’ on testing the ingredients on animals.
+The UK Government banned the testing of ‘finished’ household products on animals in 2015, and introduced a ‘qualified ban’ on testing the ingredients on animals.
 But it’ll make little difference to animal welfare.
 This is because no animals have been used for testing ‘finished’ household products in the UK since 2010.
 It’s usually the ingredients not the ‘finished’ products that are tested on animals

 Are household cleaning products suitable for vegans?